openblockchains/awesome-diem/README.md

 **HotStuff**

-- [HotStuff: Three-chain Rules!](https://dahliamalkhi.wordpress.com/2018/10/24/hotstuff-three-chain-rules/), by Dahlia Malkhi, October 24, 2018 - Most protocols contain quadratic voting steps.
+- [HotStuff: Three-chain Rules!](https://dahliamalkhi.wordpress.com/2018/10/24/hotstuff-three-chain-rules/) by Dahlia Malkhi, October 24, 2018 - Most protocols contain quadratic voting steps.
 When Byzantine consensus protocols were originally conceived, a typical target system size was n=4 or n=7, tolerating one or two faults.
 But scaling Byzantine Fault Tolerance (BFT) consensus to n=2000 means that even on a good day, when communication is timely and a handful of failures occurs, quadratic steps require 4,000,000 messages.
 A cascade of failures might bring the communication complexity to whopping 8,000,000,000 (!) transmissions for a single consensus decision...
-- [HotStuff: Byzantine Fault Tolerance (BFT) Consensus with Linearity and Responsiveness Whitepaper](https://arxiv.org/abs/1803.05069), [PDF Download, ~800k, 10 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/hotstuff.pdf) by Maofan Yin, Dahlia Malkhi, Michael K. Reiter, Guy Golan Gueta, Ittai Abraham -  a leader-based Byzantine fault-tolerant replication protocol for the partially synchronous model.
+- [HotStuff: Byzantine Fault Tolerance (BFT) Consensus with Linearity and Responsiveness Whitepaper](https://arxiv.org/abs/1803.05069)  [(PDF Download, ~800k, 10 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/hotstuff.pdf) by Maofan Yin, Dahlia Malkhi, Michael K. Reiter, Guy Golan Gueta, Ittai Abraham -  a leader-based Byzantine fault-tolerant replication protocol for the partially synchronous model.
 Once network communication becomes synchronous, HotStuff enables a correct leader to drive the protocol to consensus at the pace of actual (vs. maximum) network delay - a property called responsiveness - and with communication complexity that is linear in the number of replicas.
 To our knowledge, HotStuff is the first partially synchronous BFT replication protocol exhibiting these combined properties.
 Its simplicity enables it to be further pipelined and simplified into a practical, concise protocol for building large-scale replication services.

 ## Community